GESIS-Methods-Hub/guidelines-for-tutorials/README.md

 - [`LICENSE.*`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)
 - [`CITATION.cff`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files)

-Additionally, the Git repository **must** also have the [necessary files for setting up a binder environment](https://mybinder.readthedocs.io/en/latest/using/config_files.html)[^1].
+Additionally, the Git repository **must** also have the [necessary files for setting up a binder environment](https://mybinder.readthedocs.io/en/latest/using/config_files.html)used for rendering the tutorial.
 These binder configuration files can be located at the root level or in a directory named `.binder` or `binder`.
 In the following sections, we will assume these files to be located in `binder`.

 Specifically for the Methods Hub, the following files **must** be available among the binder configuration files: